DataSQRL/datasqrl.github.io/docs/getting-started/why-datasqrl.md

 Thought you could quickly add a simple recommendation engine to the site but ended up in a 6 months-long game of telephone with the PM, data engineers, and data scientists all the while waging a political battle with the data analytics team?
 Yes, we have been there too.
 This should be simpler.

 Why can you build a production-grade web service in a few days, but it takes months to build a mediocre data service that looks like Frankenstein after a colonoscopy?
+We believe that a lack of developer tools for building with data has a lot to do with it

-We believe that a lack of developer tools for building with data has a lot to do with it.
 Playing with data used to be the realm of business intelligence and data analysts.
-When we discovered that data-driven features in software are extremely valuable, we took their tools, methods, and approaches for compiling reports and dashboards and bolted software engineering on top.
+When folks discovered that data-driven features in software are extremely valuable, they took their tools, methods, and approaches for compiling reports and dashboards and bolted software engineering on top.
 The result is like putting cheesecake into a Ramen soup - both make sense individually but thrown together it's a gross mess.

 We are developing DataSQRL as a tool for developers to build data services.
 You connect your data sources to DataSQRL, implement the logic and structure of your data service in a scripting language that looks and feels like SQL, and DataSQRL generates a scalable and cost-efficient API that exposes your data service.
 It's as easy as 1-2-3.
 We cut out all the stuff developers don't need and focused on building a tool that integrates with your workflow.